 ¹Use of the Eye Logbook is mandatory for all trainees as per letter from the Chair of the Training Committee (15 March 2012) .
 It is acceptable to present in Excel format all cumulative data for surgical experience undertaken prior to 6 August 2012.

 ²The letter from the Chair of the Training Committee (11 May 2016) highlights important changes affecting cataract audit requirements and expected supervision of juniors.

 ³The continuous cataract complication must contain the number of cases of complications, the % capsule rupture rate per 6 months and the takeover rate.
 Downloading the Eye Logbook output with no details of outcomes will not suffice.

 Method of submission

-Please send an email to the Deputy Head of Education and Training, firstname.lastname@example.org once the e-Portfolio is ready for review, asking for your application to be considered.
+Please email the Deputy Head of Education and Training, [email protected] , once the e-Portfolio is ready for review to ask for the application to be considered.
 Receipt will be acknowledged within 5 working days.

-It is the responsibility of applicants to ensure that everything is in order before submission to the College.
-If the e-Portfolio is incomplete, forms are missing or the information is difficult to find, recommendations will be delayed.
+It is the responsibility of applicants to ensure that the paperwork is in order prior to submission.
+Recommendations will be delayed if the e-Portfolio is incomplete, forms are missing or the information is difficult to find.